opendxl/opendxl-epo-service-python/README.md

 * View the `README.html` file located at the root of the extracted files.
   * The `README` links to the documentation which includes installation instructions and usage examples.

+## Docker Support

+A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the ePO DXL service.

+See the [Docker Support Documentation](https://opendxl.github.io/opendxl-epo-service-python/pydoc/docker.html) for details.

 ## Bugs and Feedback

 For bugs, questions and discussions please use the [GitHub Issues](https://github.com/opendxl/opendxl-epo-service-python/issues).